 All disclosures mandated by this paragraph must comply with the requirements of Rule 26(a)(2).
-There shall be no third round of rebuttal expert reports.
 Supplementation pursuant to Rule 26(e) is limited to matters raised in an expert's first report, must be in writing and must be served not later than five calendar days before the expert's deposition, or before the general discovery cutoff if no one deposes the expert.
 Any employee of a party who will be offering expert opinions during any phase of this case must comply with all of these disclosure requirements.